Tenants Hotline (323) 522-9645

 It is illegal for a landlord to lock you out, remove doors or windows, change locks, cut off utility services, or use other forms of harassment to make you move out.
 You can file a complaint with LAPD if your landlord locks you out or cuts off your utilities.

-No, we do not work for AHF.
-We are dedicated volunteers who selflessly devote our time and efforts to assist the esteemed residents of AHF housing.
+No, we do not work for the landlords.
+We are dedicated volunteers who selflessly devote our time and efforts to assist the esteemed residents of members housing.
 In addition, we proudly belong to the esteemed California Tenants Union, a collective of individuals who tirelessly advocate for the rights and well-being of tenants in our beloved city.
-Furthermore, we are actively involved in the local chapter of the Skid Row California Tenants Union, an organization that passionately fights for the rights and dignity of those residing in the Skid Row community.
+Furthermore, we are actively involved in the local chapter of the California Tenants Union, an organization that passionately fights for the rights and dignity of those residing in the Skid Row community.

 We find ourselves in a situation where our resources in terms of volunteers are quite limited.
 However, if any individuals staying at the neighboring hotel are interested in lending a helping hand, we would be more than grateful to have you join us.
 Together, we can begin our work in assisting the residents of this community.
 Simply reach out to the CTA, and we can coordinate the details.
 In the meantime, if you are facing any serious issues, please do not hesitate to contact us.
 We are here to support you and explore how we can be of assistance.
 It is important to note that being a part of the AHF group is a requirement for participation.